CrazyWolf13/unix-pwsh/README.md

 - All configurable options, including module installation preferences and feature toggles, are centralized within this YAML file.
 This centralized approach streamlines the initialization process, ensuring a quicker and more efficient startup experience. 🚀

+- Experienced users can manually add an entry to the Windows hosts file located in `C:\Windows\System32\drivers\etc\hosts` for `raw.githubusercontent.com` followed by the ip.
+This greatly improves overall loading time.

 ## Usage 🚀
 - To activate this configuration:
 1. Paste in this command: `iex (iwr "https://raw.githubusercontent.com/CrazyWolf13/unix-pwsh/main/Microsoft.PowerShell_profile.ps1").Content`.